-Over the past few decades, the skilled-unskilled hours differential for US men increased when the skill premium rose sharply.
-This contrasts with previous studies suggesting dominant income effects.
-Based on PSID data, we show that skilled men experienced much larger increases in wage volatility than unskilled men.
-With the rise in volatility in the wage processes, our general equilibrium incomplete markets model replicates the increased hours differential despite the increased skill premium.
-We find that hours adjustment is important for self-insurance in the short run, whereas precautionary savings play a crucial role in the long run.
+Over the past few decades, the skilled-unskilled hours differential for US men increased when the skill premium rose sharply, in contrast with dominant income effects.
+Based on PSID data, we show that over the 1967-2000 period, skilled men experienced three times larger increase in wage volatility than unskilled men.
+With the rise in wage volatility, our general equilibrium incomplete markets model generates a 2.7 hours increase in the hours differential while it increased by 1.4 hours in the data.
+We find that hours adjustments are important for self-insurance in the short run, whereas precautionary savings play a crucial role eventually.